 (See our detailed list of the state-by-state processes for obtaining a medical marijuana card here).

-Here are the states where weed has been decriminalized:
+Here are the states where marijuana is now decriminalized:

 - New Hampshire